CarlosBlanco1/Coding-Practices---Carlos-Blanco/cs-1810-final-project-CarlosBlanco1-main/README.md

 What is the smallest useful version?

 I don't really understand what the question refers to, but I think it refers to the smallest device I plan to have the page running on, and that would be a phone.
 To be specific, the IPhone SE, which has dimensions 375x667.

+STEPS:
+1.Setting up a new ASP.NET Core Web Application with the "API" template.
+-In the "Controllers" folder, create C# files that define different actions for the API,like fetching data or adding data.
+-Test API using Swagger by sending requests to its address.
+-For Blazor project, create a Blazor WebAssembly App.
+-Place existing HTML and JavaScript files inside the "wwwroot" folder.
+-Try to adpat Javascript within Blazor components by calling JavaScript functions.
+-Create the recipe class and database that can be referenced by the web app.